-- Limit your “yeses” – Be careful that you don’t give away the farm when a customer asks for a request.
+- Limit your “yeses” – Be careful that you don’t give away the farm when a customer makes a request.
 It’s easy to say “yes” to every request.
-However, some customers may never stop asking and you’ll have unhappy customers and a much stressed out work force.
+However, some customers may never stop asking, and you’ll have unhappy customers and a much stressed out work force.

-- Ask for something in return – Instead of promising a customer you’ll do something every time they ask, always ask for something in return.
-“Sure we’ll give you weekly progress reports.
+- Ask for something in return – Instead of simply promising a customer you’ll do something every time he or she asks, always ask for something in return.
+“Sure, we’ll give your weekly progress reports.
 Do you mind extending this to a six-month contract then?”

 - Create urgency – A great way to close more deals is simply to put deadlines on requests.
-For example, point out to your potential customer that they need to sign a contract before the end of the month, otherwise you have to give away the one opening for the month to someone else.
+For example, point out to your potential customer that he needs to sign a contract before the end of the month; otherwise, you have to give away the one opening for the month to someone else.

 - Explain why – When you ask for something in return or create urgency, you should explain why to your customer.
 If you don’t, that information gap will create suspicion.

-Even though there are more ways to close deals, I’ve found that those five to easily boost my close percentages greatly.
+Even though there are more ways to close deals, I’ve found that those five boost my close percentages greatly.